hypersect/hyperbot/README.md

  	* Ask for a list of all leaderboards.
  	* Ask for active player count.
  	* Register/unregister your Steam profile with your Discord.
 This allows for the following commands:
  		* Post a Steam invitation link to your in-game lobby.
+This requires your Steam lobbies to be properly integrated for Steam invitations (i.e. the Join Game button on user profiles works).
- 	* Request the latest Steam community item text be posted (currently admin only)
+ 	* Request the latest Steam community news item text be posted (currently admin only)
 * **Challonge**
 	* Tournament moderators can register an active tournament.
 	* Tournament moderators can assign a winner on tournament completion.
 The latest winner is awarded a special Discord role.